 The event was marked by a symbolic moment: the renewal of the Centre François Baclesse's commitment to the Romain Jacob Charter, to be signed in 2021, which remains a compass for guaranteeing appropriate care that respects each person's life path.

-"We have a collective responsibility to ensure that healthcare is never a privilege, but a universal right.
-The Centre François Baclesse is committed to continuing and reinforcing its actions to offer every patient, whatever their disability, an adapted, respectful and inclusive care pathway.
-This is an ethical imperative, but also a human requirement that we must defend with conviction" explained Pr Roman ROUZIER, General Manager of the Centre Baclesse.
+"We have a collective responsibility to ensure that health is never a privilege, but a universal right.
+The François Baclesse Center is committed to continuing and strengthening its efforts to offer every patient, regardless of their disability, appropriate, respectful, and inclusive care.
+This is not only an ethical imperative, but also a human requirement that we must defend with conviction," explained Prof. Roman ROUZIER, Director General of the Baclesse Center.

 Special care at the Centre Baclesse for people with disabilities

-At Baclesse, a pair of "disability referents" work together on a daily basis to improve care for people with disabilities.
-Their strength: one is a social worker (C.E.S.F.), the other a nurse.
-This complementarity enables them to take a cross-disciplinary look at each patient's situation, and so promote comprehensive, personalized care.
-The aim is to reduce inequalities in access to care and screening, and to identify patients' needs in order to facilitate their care, while allowing them to play as active a role as possible in their own care.
-"We have this dynamic of 'doing with' the patient as much as possible, and not 'in their place'", explains Karine GRANDIN, the facility's disability referent.
+At Baclesse, a pair of "disability advisors" work daily to improve care for people with disabilities.
+Their strength: one is a social worker (C.E.S.F.), the other is a nurse.
+This complementary approach allows them to look at each patient's situation from different perspectives, thereby promoting comprehensive and personalized care.
+The aim is to reduce inequalities in access to care and screening, identify patients' needs in order to facilitate their care pathway, while allowing them to remain as involved as possible in their own care.
+"We have this dynamic of 'working with' the patient as much as possible, rather than 'working for' them," explains Karine GRANDIN, the hospital's disability advisor.

 Focus on the Romain Jacob Charter